-If a Fighter leaves the area (EXIT) without being pushed, kicked or knocked out by his opponent it will be seen as a "Voluntary Exit" and will receive a warning from the Referee.
-On the Second exit the Fighter will lose one point.
-On the hird exit the fighter will lose -1 point, On the fourth exit the Fighter leaving the area shall be disqualified.
-If the Kickboxer fights on the edge of Tatami, the Referee must not stop the fight to prevent the fighters from the exit.
-Stepping out (EXIT) means:
+If a Fighter leaves the area (EXIT) without being pushed, kicked or knocked out by their opponent it will be seen as a "Voluntary Exit" and will receive a warning from the Referee.
+On the second exit the Fighter will lose one point, the third exit the Fighter will lose one point, After the fourth time the Fighter leaves the area they shall be disqualified.
+If the Kickboxer fights on the edge of the Tatami, the Referee must NOT stop the fight to prevent the fighters from the exit.

+Stepping out (EXIT) means

 Stepping outside the line, even with only one foot.

-The Whole the foot must be outside the designated area.
-If the fighter is pushed out by the other fighter, or he went outside the line as a result of a hit or kick, it is not classed as a voluntary exit.
+Stepping on the line should not be considered as stepping out.
+The Whole foot must be outside the designated area.
+If the fighter is pushed out by the other fighter, or they went outside the line as a result of a hit or kick, it is not classed as a voluntary exit.

 Warnings for leaving the area will be kept as a separate issue from Warnings for other offences.
-ART.
-10 HAND SIGNALS